GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: METHOD

 \section{METHOD}

-The overview of our propose GSORB-SLAM system is shown in Fig.~\ref{fig:pipeline}.
-Given a set of RGB-D sequences as input, we first introduce a 3D Gaussian field $\bf{G}$ (\ref{sub:Preliminary}).
-Secondly, we propose a method to use Gaussians for incremental mapping efficiently and how to select RF for training (\ref{sub:Mapping}).
-Finally, we design the acquisition of surface Gaussians and how to achieve accurate and robust pose tracking by jointly using the ORB feature, along with lightweight global optimization based on sparse landmarks (\ref{sub:Tracking}).
+The overview of our propose GSORB-SLAM system is illustrated in Fig.~\ref{fig:pipeline}.
+Given a set of RGB-D sequences as input, we first introduce a 3D Gaussian representation, denoted as $\bf{G}$, and describe the acquisition of surface depth (see \ref{sub:Preliminary}).
+Next, we present an efficient method for utilizing Gaussians in incremental mapping and outline the criteria for selecting a rendering frame (RF) for training (refer to \ref{sub:Mapping}).
+Finally, we detail how to achieve accurate and robust pose tracking by jointly employing ORB features and lightweight global optimization based on sparse landmarks (see \ref{sub:Tracking}).